ejpsoil/soildata-assimilation-guidance/docs/index.md

 For data assimilation 3 aspects are important:

-- Data dissemination and consumption; the process of making data discoverable and available, including the actual collection of the data
+- Data dissemination; the process of making data discoverable and available
 - Data harmonization; the process of adopting or transforming data to a common data model
+- Data consumption; the process of collecting (harmonised) data from various sources

+## Organisation of the articles

 [Toner et al, 2022](https://www.isric.org/index.php/utilise/community-practice) identified 6 steps in a typical soil information workflow from a data producer perspective and a separate category for the data user perspective.
 These steps form a relevant categorisation of the articles in this wiki.
-Much of the articles apply to the categories `4) Data organisation` and `6) data and info sharing` and `7) Soil Information User Consideration`.
+Much of the articles apply to the producer categories `4) Data organisation` and `6) data and info sharing` and [7) Soil Information User Consideration](consumer.md).
 We've labeled each of the articles as to which step in the workflow they apply.

 ![Soil information workflow](https://www.isric.org/sites/default/files/Soil%20information%20workflow_circular_notext.jpg)

-The INSPIRE [implementation rules](https://inspire.ec.europa.eu/inspire-implementing-rules/51763) (IR) present approaches to harmonise and publish data.
-There is a number of conventions, tools and practices available to faciliate this.
-Initially, the JRC published a series of [technical guidelines](https://inspire.ec.europa.eu/inspire-technical-guidance/57753) (TG).
-These days [good practice documents](https://inspire.ec.europa.eu/portfolio/good-practice-library) (GP) are prepared by the community and adopted by JRC.
-By following these guidelines or good practices, you are facilitated to be compliant to the INSPIRE rules according to agreed upon procedures.
-However, you can still publish data in alternative ways, but in that case you need to declare how you comply to the rules with your implementation.

 This wiki lists a series of options for publishing data according to the Technical Guidelines and/or the Good Practices dedicated to use cases from the Soil domain.
 For each option recipes on various technologies are provided.
 The practices are categorized at 3 levels: